 I know what you're thinking.
 Are these people flocking around?
-Read on to find out...
+Trust me, you need to read to the end...

 The Bald Eagle was selected as the national emblem of the United States in 1782.
-Benjamin Franklin argued against Congress selecting this bird by offering the Wild Turkey as an alternative.
-While the Wild Turkey might seem like a joke of a national emblem, the Bald Eagle is not much more dignified.
+In a famous myth, Benjamin Franklin argued against Congress selecting this bird by offering the Wild Turkey as an alternative.
+The truth is even funnier, as Benjamin Franklin described the Bald Eagle on the Great Seal as appearing to be a turkey.
+And while the Wild Turkey might seem like a joke of a national emblem, the Bald Eagle is not much more dignified.

-Before we propose a new emblem for the United States, let's learn a little more about the Bald Eagles and its indecorums.
+Before we propose a new emblem for the United States, let's learn a little more about the Bald Eagle and its indecorums.

 Bald Eagle Range